brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/MaliciousProcessDetection/README.md

 ## 📄 Script Descriptions (Alphabetical Order)

 1. **🛡️ Remove-Softwares-NonCompliance-Tool.ps1**
    Automates the uninstallation of multiple software applications based on a `.txt` configuration file.
-Logs all actions performed, handles errors gracefully, and provides an efficient solution for bulk software removal.
+Logs every action performed, handles errors gracefully, and provides an efficient solution for bulk software removal.

+   - **Additional Files:**
+     - **Softwares-NonCompliance-List.txt:** A configuration file specifying the software to uninstall.
+Applications must be listed one per line for targeted and precise uninstallation.

 2. **🚫 Remove-Softwares-NonCompliance-viaGPO.ps1**
    Enforces software compliance by removing non-compliant or unauthorized applications via Group Policy Objects (GPO).
 This script reduces vulnerabilities by automating software removal across multiple machines.

-3. **📝 Softwares-NonCompliance-List.txt**
-   A configuration text file used by **Remove-Softwares-NonCompliance-Tool.ps1**.
-Contains the names of applications to uninstall, ensuring targeted and precise uninstallation.

-4. **🗑️ Uninstall-SelectedApp-Tool.ps1**
+3. **🗑️ Uninstall-SelectedApp-Tool.ps1**
    Provides a user-friendly GUI for selecting and uninstalling applications directly from workstations.
 This script detects and removes unwanted or malicious software with minimal manual intervention, ensuring effective removal.

 ---